 Slow Cooker (or oven) Low-Carb Mexican Lasagna Casserole

 Use low-carb tortillas to make this delicious Slow Cooker Low-Carb Mexican Lasagna Casserole.
 Everyone who tried this tasty casserole loved the recipe and it’s also low-glycemic and South Beach Diet Phase Two!
-Use the Diet-Type Index to find more recipes like this one.
+Use Casserole Recipes to find more recipes like this one.